Personnel Policies & Procedures

 • College Complaint Officer, Director of Accounting, Ms. Marty Kirby

-• Executive Director of Human Resources, Ms. Sandra Hughley
+• Director of Human Resources, Ms. Lakieshia Barnett

-• Title IX Coordinator (Students), Associate Dean of Students, Derika Griffin
+• Title IX Coordinator (Students), Associate Dean of Students, Derika Hodge

-• Title IX Coordinator (Employees), Executive Director of Human Resources, Sandra Hughley
+• Title IX Coordinator (Employees), Director of Human Resources, Lakieshia Barnett

 PERSONNEL RECORD INFORMATION